Silvio Adzic

-Silvio Adzic (born 23 September 1980 in Grünstadt) is a German football player who currently play for TuS Altleiningen.
+Silvio Adzic (born 23 September 1980 in Grünstadt) is a retired German football player.
 He made his debut on the professional league level in the Bundesliga for 1.
 FC Kaiserslautern on 30 September 2000 when he came on as a substitute in the 68th minute in a game against FC Energie Cottbus.
 He scored one goal in his first Bundesliga season, an equalizer in the 1–1 tie against Hamburger SV.